Frequently Asked Questions

 What is the Junior League of Oakland-East Bay, Inc.?

-This question is best answered by our mission statement: The Junior League of Oakland-East Bay, Inc. (JLOEB) is an organization of women committed to promoting voluntarism, developing the potential of women and improving communities through the effective action and leadership of trained volunteers.
-Its purpose is exclusively educational and charitable.
+This question is best answered by our mission statement: Junior League of Oakland-East Bay is an organization of women whose mission is to advance women’s leadership for meaningful community impact through volunteer action, collaboration and training.
+Our purpose is exclusively educational and charitable.

 Are there other Junior Leagues?